Land0fChocolate/NewEmeraldRomHack/README.md

 - When picking a rental Pokemon at the Battle Factory, one of the options may be a ?. (may be fixed, requires further testing to make sure)

 *Really bad bugs*
-- Using Giga Impact in a contest freezes the game.
+- Using Giga Impact in a contest freezes the game (pokeemerald-expansion now has a fix, will implement in future update).
 - HP bar in battle may look weird, starting with a ?.
 When hit it may start subtracting at over a thousand health and looks like it drops down to 100% health.
 Visual error, looks like a full HP bar but not. (may be fixed, requires further testing to make sure)
 - Rarely, a party Pokemon may turn into a bad egg during battles.
 Cause unknown.
 Seems to happen with switching.
 Recommend to keep a lot of save files for safety. (may be fixed, requires further testing to make sure)
 	- Note: Bad Eggs mean that the Pokémon data checksum is invalid.
 Something is corrupting the Pokémon data.